aashaypalliwar/config-hose/README.md

 console.log(hose.get("FCM_API_KEY"));
 ```

-Note that the cutom parser function should accept a path to a file and return a JavaScript object with key-value pairs of the required configuration variables.
+Note that the custom parser function should accept a path to a file and return a JavaScript object with key-value pairs of the required configuration variables.
 Additional validation and error-detection may be implemented in the custom-parser as per the user's need.

 The following command will make config-hose get the variable values from the "development" source of respective variable groups and provide them in the code.
 ```sh